batfish/pybatfish/docs/source/formats.md

 .. note:: The routing configuration MUST be the last thing copied into the file, otherwise Batfish will not be able to correctly parse the file.
 ```

+### Fortinet

+For each FortiOS firewall in the network, create a file in the `configs` folder.
+The content of the file should be the equivalent of the output of `show` command on the device.

+### Juniper

+Batfish supports all JunOS-based platforms, including EX, MX, PTX, QFX, SRX, and the T-series.
+For each such device in the network, create a file in the `configs` folder.
+The content of the file should be the equivalent of the output of `show configuration | display set` command on the device.

+Batfish will also accept JunOS configuration in the hierarchical format and will internally pre-process files in this format to the "set" format.

 ### Palo Alto Networks
 Batfish supports Palo Alto Networks devices with or without Panorama.